ajdavis/emptysquare-hugo/emptysquare/content/motor-1-0.md

 +++
-category = ['Mongo', 'Motor', 'Python', 'Programming'] date = '2016-11-02T18:23:39.635333'
+category = ['MongoDB', 'Motor', 'Python', 'Programming'] date = '2016-11-02T18:23:39.635333'
 description = 'Motor 1.0 is the first API-stable release.
 It wraps PyMongo 3.3+ and supports the latest MongoDB features.' draft = false